17jmumford/ai-coding-hooks/README.md

 People are telling their coding agents to run this linter, check that type checker, blah blah blah.
 It's a waste of tokens.
 You're burning tokens for deterministic processes that should run every time.

-Vibe coders fire and forget.
-Real engineers use hooks to keep their codebases production safe and maintainable.
+AI-first engineers use hooks to keep their codebases production safe and maintainable.

 ## What is a hook?